marcos4503/smart-branch-switch/README.md

 # 🤝 Contributions

-Would you like to Contribute to this project?
+Would you like to Contribute to this Project?
 Know that any contribution, even the smallest, is **very welcome** and appreciated!
 For a guide on how to Contribute, see the `👥 Contributing` tab in this Repository.

 #
 <p align="center">